-Community and Economic Development, Combined Degree Programs
+Community and Economic Development, Combined Degree Pathways

-Enrollment in a combined pathway program allows highly qualified, current SUNY Empire State College students to work on the Master of Arts in Community and Economic Development while completing the bachelor’s degree.
+Enrollment in a combined pathway allows highly qualified, current SUNY Empire State College students to work on the Master of Arts in Community and Economic Development while completing the bachelor’s degree.
 Up to 12 credits of designated master’s courses are incorporated into the bachelor’s degree program and will count toward both the bachelor’s and master’s degrees.

-- B.A./B.S./B.P.S. in Public Affairs/M.A. in Community and Economic Development
+- B.A. or B.S. or B.P.S. in Public Affairs to M.A. in Community and Economic Development

 Admission into the combined program is highly selective.
 Matriculated undergraduate students may apply to the combined program and will complete all of the application requirements for the master’s degree program.
 The admission application process includes a review of all coursework completed and a minimum recalculated GPA of 3.2 (most recent 60 credits earned), two recommendations (one must be from his/her SUNY Empire State College undergraduate primary mentor), and two application essays.

-In the combined degree program, the student may use up to 12 graduate credits (specified below under “Combined Program Courses”) to complete the 124 credits required for the undergraduate degree.
+In the combined degree pathway, the student may use up to 12 graduate credits (specified below under “Combined Program Courses”) to complete the 124 credits required for the undergraduate degree.
 This degree must meet all requirements established by the college, as well as the student’s area of study.
 Once the undergraduate degree has been awarded, the student may begin the remaining 24 credits required for the graduate M.A. in Community and Economic Development degree.
 The combined degree, culminating in the completion of the master’s degree, requires a total of 148 credits.
 Students must meet master’s expectations for academic progress and grade point average in their master’s level courses to remain in the combined program.

 Applicants must include undergraduate level courses in statistics (3 credits) and macroeconomics (3 credits) in their degree program.

-Combined Program Courses
+Combined Pathway Courses